7 Health Benefits of Coconut Water, the Hydrating Beverage to Drink Every Day

 2. Add it to your smoothies

 Are you tired of adding almond milk to your morning smoothies or acai bowls?
 Poon suggests giving coconut water a try for a boost of flavor and nutrients.
-It also makes a good swap for plant-based milks in coconut chia seed pudding.
+It also makes a good swap for plant-based milks in your favorite dessert recipes.

 3. Make popsicles

-When the temperature starts to spike during the summer months, cool off with some coconut water popsicles.
+One of the best coconut water recipes?
+Popsicles.
 "Blend coconut water and fresh fruit and freeze [the mixture] to make natural and nutritious popsicles," says Poon.
+Enjoy them year-round—not just during the hot summer months.

 4. Turn it into ice cubes